Chart Color Schemes

 Eight Mile Plains has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 58 projects that are expected to impact the area.
-Notable projects include Retirement Village & Medical Centre at 161 Underwood Road, The Collective Residences, Eight Mile Plains Gateway Neighbourhood Plan, and 18 MacGregor Street Mixed-Use Development.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified a total of 58 projects that could impact the area, with key ones being Retirement Village & Medical Centre at 161 Underwood Road, The Collective Residences, Eight Mile Plains Gateway Neighbourhood Plan, and 18 MacGregor Street Mixed-Use Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.